Blocss/blocss/README.md

 * You need a framework that is robust and evolves constantly.

 ## Documentation
 Blocss is heavily documented, which means that every module is commented very well.
 For specific implementation details please refer to the [available modules](#available-modules).

-For naming conventions, style guides & design principles please read the **[documentation](doc/README.md)**.
+For naming conventions, style guides & design principles please read the **[global documentation](doc/README.md)**.

+Keep in mind that the API of some functions, mixins and modules has changed drastically as per v7.0.0, please check the modules for specific implementation details.

+Due to this change there is a legacy wrapper available in [/lib/tools/_legacy.scss](/lib/tools/_legacy.scss).
+This file contains some "old" mixin and function names which are wrapped to their new ones.
+In that way Blocss 7 is fully compliant with the old seperate modules which you find in the repository, given you use the `legacy` mixin file.

 ## Browser support
 Blocss supports ALL major browsers from **IE10** and up, but it’s configurable to be future proof.